RTEMS/rtems-docs/filesystem/call_development.rst

 System Call Development Notes
 #############################

-This set of routines represents the application’s interface to files and directories under the RTEMS filesystem.
+This set of routines represents the application's interface to files and directories under the RTEMS filesystem.
 All routines are compliant with POSIX standards if a specific interface has been established.
-The list below represents the routines that have been included as part of the application’s interface.
+The list below represents the routines that have been included as part of the application's interface.

 # access()